daviddias/thesis-project-bootstrap.istecni.co/README.md

 As this [answer](http://tex.stackexchange.com/a/250) eloquently put's it out:

-\input{filename} imports the commands from filename into the target file; it's equivalent to typing all the commands from filename right into the current file where the \input line is.
+`\input{filename}` imports the commands from filename into the target file; it's equivalent to typing all the commands from filename right into the current file where the `\input` line is.

-\include{filename} essentially does a \clearpage before and after \input{filename}, together with some magic to switch to another .aux file, and omit the inclusion at all if you have an \includeonly without the filename in the argument.
+`\include{filename}` essentially does a `\clearpage` before and after `\input{filename}`, together with some magic to switch to another .aux file, and omit the inclusion at all if you have an `\includeonly` without the filename in the argument.
 This is primarily useful when you have a big project on a slow computer; changing one of the include targets won't force you to regenerate the outputs of all the rest

-\include gets you the speed bonus, but it also can't be nested, can't appear in the preamble, and forces page breaks around the included text.
+`\include` gets you the speed bonus, but it also can't be nested, can't appear in the preamble, and forces page breaks around the included text.